UBC-MDS/DSCI-532_2025_17_pharma_spend_dashboard/reports/m4_reflection.md

     - Enabled caching for faster updates when loading plots and the summary card.
     - Created a processed data file in binary format (geoparquet).
     - Added a submit button to improve execution efficiency.

+    **Overall reflection on performance:** Over the course of the project we have improved our performance significatntly by preprocessing data, implementing caching and other optimization.
+It takes around 5-7 seconds to load new vizualizations when filters are updated, which is comparatively fast but could been improved further, if time permitted.
+Our main inefficiency seems to be in the callback function, where one script controls many outputs.
+To further enhance performance, we could explore: decoupling callbacks by splitting them into smaller, more specialized functions or leveraging vectorized computations for faster data transformations.

 - Minor implementations:
     Dashboard:
     - Adjusted the bar plot height and sidebar spacing for better styling.
     - Added a watermark image to the sidebar.